DOCGroup/ACE_TAO/TAO/TAO_IDL/docs/annotations.md

 ### TAO 2.5.10

 - Annotation support extended:
-  - All the contents of interfaces
+  - All the direct contents of interfaces
-  - The porttypes, eventtypes, components and all their contents
+  - The porttypes, eventtypes, components and all their direct contents
-  - Valuetypes and most of their contents
+  - Valuetypes and most of their direct contents